soc-ucsd/LCC/README.md

 <img src="docs/img/FDLCC.gif" align="center" width="49.5%"/>

 ## Features
-the CAV maintains car-following operations, adapting to the states of its preceding vehicles, and also aims to **lead the motion of its following vehicles**.
+The CAV maintains car-following operations, adapting to the states of its preceding vehicles, and also aims to **lead the motion of its following vehicles**.
 Specifically, by controlling of the CAV, LCC aims to attenuate downstream traffic perturbations and **smooth upstream traffic flow actively**.

 ## Publications
 Wang, J., Zheng, Y., Chen, C., Xu, Q., & Li, K. (2020).
 Leading cruise control in mixed traffic flow.
 59th IEEE Conference on Decision and Control, 2020.
 Available: https://arxiv.org/abs/2007.11753

 The presentation slides can be downloaded [here](https://wangjw18.github.io/files/2020-CDC-slides.pdf).

 ## Contacts
 Relavent project: [MCMT](https://github.com/wangjw18/MCMT) (modeling and control of mixed traffic flow).